 What is Cyber Monday?

-Here are some ways to make sure you can take advantage of the online deals, while staying cyber-safe:
+Here are some ways to make sure you can take advantage of online deals, while staying cyber-safe:

 Do you have any passwords that are as easy to hack as 1-2-3-4, your dog’s name or your kid’s birthday?
 Change them, immediately.
-With so many of us sharing so much on social media, details that we think only close friends and family might know can be surprisingly well-known.
+With so many of us sharing so much on social media, details that we think only close friends and family may know can be surprisingly well-known.

 Just like banking, online shopping should only be done on a device you own, using a network you trust.
 In other words, don’t spend the afternoon shopping for all your holiday gifts using the free public Wi-Fi at your local coffee shop.